Communicating with Parents & Guaridans

-Parents are partners in the educational journey for children, so it’s critical that we keep parents involved and in the loop.
-If we involve and inform families through communication tools, students receive more support at home.
+Parents are partners in children's educational journey, so we must keep parents involved and in the loop.
+Students receive more support at home if we involve and inform families through communication tools.
 Freebie alert - Grab a copy of the FREE parent and guardian communication log here.

 You Can Share So Much with Families